rigetti/pyquil/docs/source/getting_started.rst

 Installation
 ~~~~~~~~~~~~

-You can install pyQuil directly from the Python package manager pip using:
+You can install pyQuil directly from the Python package manager ``pip``.
+We
+recommend that you use a virtual environment when dealing with python.
+From inside a virtual environment, run:

 ::